IIIF/training/iiif-online-workshop/day-two/image-servers/iiif-hosting-ia.md

  <img src="ia/upload-drag-and-drop.png" alt="choose files" class="standout-image" />

  Add metadata.
 The Title, URL, Description tags are mandatory.
 I left it in the Community Image collection.
 Usefully you can also say if its a test item which can be deleted after 30 days.

+ __Update__: ensure collection is `Community Image Collection` otherwise the image won't work as IIIF.

  <img src="ia/upload-metadata.png" alt="Metadata" class="standout-image" />